HomeBlog Home

 17. Windows Not Sealing Correctly

 Broken window seals can cause major heat and air lossMuch like poor insulation, windows can lead to poor energy efficiency and high electric bills in your home.
-They can also cause security threats, as unsealed windows or ones that do not close properly will be a prime target for an unwanted person to enter your home.
+They can also pose security threats, as unsealed windows or those that do not close properly are prime targets for unwanted people to enter your home.

 Some things that an inspector will look for on your windows include the following: